Higher apprenticeships: Should I do one instead of university?

 Higher apprenticeships allow you to train for a highly skilled job.
 Unlike university, you don't have to pay – in fact, you'll get paid a wage by your employer.
 You'll learn by doing the job you're training for, and study for qualifications along the way – you could even finish with a degree.

-In this guide we answer all your questions, including firstly What is a higher apprenticeship?, before moving on to the different roles you cold train in.
+In this guide we answer all your questions, including firstly What is a higher apprenticeship? before moving on to the different roles you could train in.

 'A higher apprenticeship gives you training in a high-skilled job plus a higher education qualification like a degree - all while earning a wage'